 Children are not only close friends at VMS, but they discover and embrace countless life lessons in social skills, courtesy and ethics.

 Dr. Montessori noted that during elementary years, children are developing their senses of justice and moral reasoning.
 At VMS, we seek to go beyond simple life lessons to begin serious exploration of moral philosophy.

 Skills and traits a child develops in a Montessori class last a lifetime and propel students to a successful transition throughout their educational journey.

 The Montessori elementary program is usually offered in two separated prepared environments, the lower elementary and the upper elementary.
 The lower elementary welcomes children six to nine years of age.
 Our curriculum is not dictated by the adult, but by the universe and our life in the universe.
 Since it is impossible to bring the world into the classroom because most of it is inaccessible to the senses, we try to ignite the imagination of the children through a series of fascinating, stimulating stories, the great lessons.

 In these, the vision of the world precedes the details and the child receives the keys that will open the world to his exploring mind and to his activity.
 These five lessons tell the stories of how the world came to be, how life developed, how language developed, and how mathematics developed.
 These lessons offer the children a sense of wonder, admiration, and perspective about their cosmic task.
 In Montessori, we call the process of learning cosmic education, through which children explore the interdependence of living things and especially humans.
-The children’s study of the universe in its globality and complexity lead to an education in which all the subjects are naturally related to one another, geography, science, language, math, and geometry.
+The children’s study of the universe in its complexity lead to an education in which all the subjects are naturally related to one another, geography, science, language, math, and geometry.